Childminders play an important part in giving parents a greater choice of high quality, flexible childcare and family support packages.

 The Childminding Briefing Sessions are free.
 It is a requirement that you attend both Stage 1 and Stage 2 in order to register as a childminder.

-To book a place on Stage 1 and Stage 2 Childminding Briefing Sessions, please use our Childminding Briefing Sessions booking form where you will find the next briefing dates.
+You can book a place on the sessions using our online form where you will find the next briefing dates.

 Once you have submitted this form you will receive a reference number and your details will be logged on our system.
 A confirmation letter will follow giving details about the briefing sessions.